-The Board has continued to evaluate overall priorities and projects and has completed or will continue a focus on the following work in FY2021:
+The Board has continued to evaluate overall priorities and projects and has completed or will continue a focus on the following work in FY2022:

-• The Problem-Solving Court evaluation, which was partially funded by the Board, has completed most of the data gathering phase of the project.
-The evaluators worked with stakeholders to secure additional data, finalize comparison groups, analyze data, and begin draft reporting.
-The evaluators are currently working on cleaning and matching data.
-The evaluation will include outcomes and recidivism based on 5 years of data.
-It will also include a report regarding the use of best practices in problem solving courts across the state.
-The intent is to complete the final report by the end of 2019.

-- The Colorado Collaborative Justice Conference (CCJC) is funded by the Correctional Treatment Board in partnership with the Colorado Problem Solving Courts program and is one of the Correctional Treatment Cash Fund expenditures specifically allowed by statute.
+- The Problem-Solving Court evaluation, which was partially funded by the Board, has been completed and was finalized recently.
+The evaluators worked with stakeholders to secure additional data, finalize comparison groups, analyze data, draft reporting, and finalize the evaluation.
+The results show that Problem-Solving courts are more cost effective and lower recidivism for graduates, but not for all participants.
+The evaluation also includes outcomes and recidivism based on 5 years of data (2009-2015) as well as a report regarding the use of best practices in problem solving courts across the state. - The Board will continue to assess the opportunity to sponsor the Colorado Collaborative Justice Conference (CCJC) in the future.
+This is one of the Correctional Treatment Cash Fund expenditures specifically allowed by statute.
 This conference is the principal training event for Colorado's criminal justice and treatment staff statewide.
 The annual conference hosts nationally and internationally renowned speakers and experts in the fields of criminal justice interventions and effective treatment of substance use and co-occurring disorders.
-All 22 judicial districts are represented, including professionals from the fields of law enforcement, parole, probation, treatment, prosecutors, defense attorneys, diversion, community corrections, judicial officers and system policy makers. - The Board members from each agency that receives CTCF funding will be preparing an educational presentation to the other Board members to enhance understanding of the agencies and their use of Correctional Treatment Board Funds. - The Board is looking forward to enhancing support of the Judicial District Drug Offender Treatment Boards (Local Boards) that each jurisdiction is required to maintain.
+All 22 judicial districts are represented, including professionals from the fields of law enforcement, parole, probation, treatment, prosecutors, defense attorneys, diversion, community corrections, judicial officers and system policy makers.
+The Board continues to be committed to the latest research and practices that are proven to effectively support clients in the criminal justice system. - The Board members from each agency that receives CTCF funding will be preparing an educational presentation to the other Board members to enhance understanding of the agencies and their use of Correctional Treatment Board Funds. - The Board is looking forward to the ongoing collaboration and support of the Judicial District Drug Offender Treatment Boards (Local Boards) that each jurisdiction is required to maintain.
 Members of these local boards are the experts with respect to service needs and gaps within their respective communities, and the Correctional Treatment Board will invest in continued development of working relationships and effective communication with the local boards to better identify how to most efficiently utilize the Correctional Treatment Cash Funds.

-FY2021 Funding Requests
+FY2022 Funding Requests